 If you buy a system with an added UV filter, the lamp will need changing after approximately a year.
 Again, this is very simple, and you’ll be able to find plenty of video material online if you’re unsure.
 You’ll also need to clean the UV lamp’s housing every couple of months.

 On the subject of UV lamps, you should never switch off the lamp in your whole house water filter if you’re going on vacation or just taking a break from your well water use.
 UV lamps can become damaged if they’re frequently switched on and off, but there’s also the risk of bacterial accumulation beneath the lamp while it’s switched off.
 When you switch the lamp back on, water containing bacteria, including E. Coli and other harmful pathogens, will pass out of the system without being treated.

 Systems that use air injection technology

-In general, you should test your well water once or twice a year to check that there are no new contaminants that you need to remove.
+In general, you should conduct a water test on your well water source once or twice a year to check that there are no new contaminants that you need to remove.

 How do I know what my well water contains?